-And remember – there’s no right or wrong way to use the tarot!
+And remember – there’s no right or wrong way to use the tarot.
 The cards are tools that help you access your intuition.
-You can’t possibly be wrong when you use them.
+You can’t possibly do anything wrong when you use them.

 As you’re learning, it really helps to join an online tarot community to ask for help and share resources.
-I hang out all the time on Instagram (@learntarotwithme and #learntarot), and there are some great Facebook Groups for tarot, too.
+I’m on Instagram (@learntarotwithme and #learntarot), and spend a lot of time in the private LTWM Facebook group.

 It might take you awhile to find your tarot tribe, but don’t give up!
-I’m totally not into New Age and woo-woo bullshit, but I’ve been able to find some amazing communities of people who are tarot-friendly and awesome.
+I’m totally not into mystical New Agey bullshit, but I’ve been able to find some amazing communities of people who are tarot-friendly and awesome.
 You’ll find your people, too.

 If you want to stay accountable and learn ten of my best tips for starting & maintaining a tarot practice, sign up for my free 10-day email course.

 Every day for ten days, you’ll receive an actionable tip to help make learning tarot as easy as possible.
 The emails also include discount codes on tarot products from the Shop, free tarot printables for your tarot journal, and links to other tarot resources.

 Just enter your name & email above and you’ll get access to the free e-course immediately.

 If this website or any of the Learn Tarot With Me products have been helpful or if you have questions that you can’t find the answers to elsewhere, please reach out and let me know.
-This website isn’t just my job – it’s an obsessive hobby and I love every bit of it.
+This website isn’t just my job – it’s an obsession and I love every bit of it.

 But it doesn’t exist without you, so please let me know if you find it valuable.